Förster resonance energy transfer: Chemosensor

 FRET-based probes can detect the presence of various molecules: the probe's structure is affected by small molecule binding or activity, which can turn the FRET system on or off.
 This is often used to detect anions, cations, small uncharged molecules, and some larger biomacromolecules as well.
 Similarly, FRET systems have been designed to detect changes in the cellular environment due to such factors as pH, hypoxia, or mitochondrial membrane potential.

 Signaling pathways

 Another use for FRET is in the study of metabolic or signaling pathways.
-For example, FRET and BRET have been used in various experiments to characterize G-protein coupled receptor activation and consequent signaling mechanisms.
+For example, FRET with both fluorescent and bioluminescent donors have been used in various experiments to characterize G-protein coupled receptor activation and consequent signaling mechanisms.
 Other examples include the use of FRET to analyze such diverse processes as bacterial chemotaxis and caspase activity in apoptosis.

 Proteins and nucleotides folding kinetics

 Proteins, DNAs, RNAs, and other polymer folding dynamics have been measured using FRET.
 Usually, these systems are under equilibrium whose kinetics is hidden.
 However, they can be measured by measuring single-molecule FRET with proper placement of the acceptor and donor dyes on the molecules.
 See single-molecule FRET for a more detailed description.